TrueConf Group Capabilities

 Camera mute indicator

-Displaying the MAC and IP addresses, connection status to the SIP registrar, H.323 gatekeeper, and other services
+Display of MAC and IP addresses, connection status to the SIP registrar, H.323 gatekeeper, and other services.

-Viewing and editing system settings, devices, protocols, network connection parameters and external services, call reception settings, and other available functionalities.
+Viewing and editing system settings, devices, protocols, network connection parameters, external service connections, call reception parameters, and other available functionalities.

-Viewing and managing your cameras, including saving and restoring settings, saving and viewing angles, switching camera positions, etc.
+View and manage your cameras, including saving and restoring settings, saving and viewing angles, switching camera positions, etc.

-Management, viewing, starting and stopping a presentation, selecting a source, built-in file browser for files stored on the internal SSD and connected USB drive.
+Management, viewing, starting and stopping presentations, selecting sources, and a built-in file browser for files stored on the integrated SSD and connected USB drive.

 Viewing and editing address book contacts

-Managing the current video conferencing session, switching video layouts, enabling/disabling peripheral media devices, camera control, etc.
+Managing the current video conferencing session, switching video layouts, enabling/disabling peripheral media devices, adjusting cameras, etc.

-Initiate outgoing calls via the address book or by entering arbitrary strings (number, IP address, URI).
+Initiation of outgoing calls via the address book and by arbitrary string (number, IP address, URI)

-Receiving incoming calls, visual and acoustic indication while waiting for user response
+Receiving incoming calls, visual and acoustic indication of waiting for user response

-Calendar, event information viewing, selecting the desired period, displaying the time, name, and venue address of the event
+Calendar, event information viewing, selecting the desired period, displaying the time, name, and location of the event

 System log, download log to USB drive

-Network packet log, enabling and disabling network traffic recording, uploading, downloading the log to a USB device
+Network packet log, enabling and disabling network traffic recording, uploading, downloading logs to a USB drive

 Date and Time Management